dz1109/dz1109.github.io/_pages/about.md

 ======Academic Collaboration

 We are looking for some academic cooperation on Search, Recommendation or NLP, please contact us if you are interested.
+We are committed to publishing Advanced work at top conferences such as KDD, ACL，AAAI

 ======Contact with me